-The majority of work is carried out in three main committees:
+The majority of work is carried out in two main committees:

 Premises & Resources Committee – ensures the efficient management of the school's resources to achieve best value for money/ensures the school site is fit for educational purposes including the upkeep of the buildings, facilities, contents and the grounds.

 Standards & Achievement Committee - ensures that the school provides the best possible education for our pupils and adopts policies and procedures which ensure that the school and Governing Body comply with their legal, ethical and moral obligations and has due regard to the role of the school in the community.

 Like the Main Governing Body, the committees meet one evening each term at school.

 Our Governors - We have fourteen governors on our Governing Body: